-Weekly office hours are available at CSB with a trained counselor from Counseling, Alcohol and Drug Assistance, and Psychiatric Services (CAPS) at Rutgers.
-These sessions are open to all students free of charge; the counselor is available for walk-in visits and appointments in the Gallery office, which is a quiet and private space for meeting.
-To learn more and speak with a representative from CAPS, call 848-932-7884 or visit http://health.rutgers.edu/medical-counseling-services/counseling/.
+Support is available from a trained counselor from Counseling, Alcohol and Drug Assistance, and Psychiatric Services (CAPS) at Rutgers.
+These sessions are open to all students free of charge; The main CAPS office at 17 Senior Street on the College Avenue Campus and Next Step at 185 Bevier Road on Busch Campus are open.
+Services are being offered via tele-health, phone, or in-person.
+This academic year, a counselor will be in Civic Square Building Room 233 on Tuesdays from 8:30am-4:30pm and Wednesdays from 8:30am-1:30pm.

+To schedule an appointment, call 848-932-7884.
+More information at http://health.rutgers.edu/medical-counseling-services/counseling/